CtrlK

 Specificity

-Names the domain (joelclaw skills) and mentions process characteristics ('repo-canonical, symlinked, git-tracked, slogged'), but these are jargon-heavy rather than concrete actions.
-Lacks specific verbs describing what operations are performed.
+It names the domain (creating joelclaw skills) and mentions some properties ('repo-canonical, symlinked, git-tracked, slogged'), but these are jargon-heavy descriptors rather than concrete actions.
+The actual steps or actions involved in skill creation are not enumerated.

 2 / 3